 THINGS TO KNOW BEFORE YOU GO

-The best time to visit Barcelona is from April to June and September to November when temperatures are moderate and there are fewer tourists.
+The best time to visit Barcelona is from April to June and from September to November when temperatures are moderate and there are fewer tourists.

-Peak season in Barcelona is typically between June and September which is smack bang in the middle of summer, so expect large crowds and many tourists during these months.
+The peak season in Barcelona is typically between June and September which is smack bang in the middle of summer, so expect large crowds and many tourists during these months.

 The currency in Barcelona is Euros and the exchange rate is approximately 1 Euro = $1.10 USD